Pietro222222/cat-fetch/README.md

 Also Victor Mono is the recomened font for the cat art.

 # Building
-To build, you can use `gcc` (make sure you are in the same folder as the file!):
+To build, you can either use the `install.sh` script, or use `gcc` (make sure you are in the same folder as the file!):

 ```
 gcc cat_fetch.c -o cat-fetch